LSSTDESC/rail_attic/docs/source/installation.rst

 Installation
 ************

-First, it is recommended that you create a new virtual environment for RAIL.
+RAIL has multiple dependencies that are sensitive to out-of-date code versions, therefore it is strongly recommended that you create a new dedicated virtual environment for RAIL to avoid problems with pip/conda failing to update some packages that you have previously installed during installation of RAIL.
+Due to changes in `scipy` array broadcasting with v1.8.0, we also strongly recommend using scipy >= 1.8.0, and note that scipy 1.8.0 requires python >= 3.8, and therefore recommend against using python versions of 3.7 or below.

+If you want to add the conda environment that you are about to create as a kernel that you can use in a Jupyter notebook, see below in the :ref: `Adding your kernel to jupyter` section.

-For example, to create a conda environment named "rail" that has the latest version of python and pip, run the command `conda create -n rail pip`.
+To create a conda environment named "[name-for-your-env]" that has a specific version of python (in this case 3.9) and pip, run the command:
+`conda create -n [name-for-your-env] pip python=3.9`.
+Where you have replaced [name-for-your-env] with whatever name you wish to use, e.g. `rail`.
-You can then run the command `conda activate rail` to activate this environment.
-We note that the particular estimator `Delight` is built with `Cython` and uses `openmp`.
+You can then run the command `conda activate [name-for-your-env]` to activate this environment.
+We are now ready to install RAIL.
+Before we do that, though, we note that the particular estimator `Delight` is built with `Cython` and uses `openmp`.
 Mac has dropped native support for `openmp`, which will likely cause problems when trying to run the `delightPZ` estimation code in RAIL.
 See the notes below for instructions on installing Delight if you wish to use this particular estimator.

 Now to install RAIL, you need to:
 1. `Clone this repo <https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository>`_ to your local workspace.